jaideepbose51/PepSales_assignment/readme.md

 ## Troubleshooting 🛠️

 - **Backend is not starting**: Ensure that the MongoDB and RabbitMQ services are running and the environment variables are correctly set.
-- **Frontend is not loading**: Make sure the API URL in the client `.env` file is pointing to the correct backend server.
 - **Email/SMS notifications not working**: Double-check the configuration for **Nodemailer** and **Twilio** in your `.env` files.
 - **Push notifications not sending**: Ensure Firebase Admin SDK credentials are correct and the necessary Firebase configurations are set up.